pyinvoke/invoke/sites/www/faq.rst

 When this happens, we're powerless, because all we get to see is the subprocess' regular output streams.
 Thankfully, the solution is usually easy: just add ``pty=True`` to your `~invoke.run` call.
-Forcing use of an explicit pseudo-terminal usually tricks these kinds of programs into behaving and writing prompts to stderr.
+Forcing use of an explicit pseudo-terminal usually tricks these kinds of programs into writing prompts to stderr.

 I'm getting ``IOError: Inappropriate ioctl for device`` when I run commands!